+There are no permits associated with the mitigation area construction required specific successcriteria.
+However, pursuant to Special Condition No. 4 of the USACE permit, "the ecological functional lift shall be based on the expectation that all of the proposed aquatic resource enhancements and restored wetland areas will be successfully constructed and function as intended.
+If any activity is not completed or the aquatic function resource proposed for enhancement/restoration does not function as intended, the UMAM assessment for each habitat type shall be revised accordingly."
+Although monitoring frequency is not specifically required by the mitigation area construction permits, monitoring has occurred and will continue to ensure compliance with Special Condition No. 4 of the ACOE permit reference above.
 D. Brief explanation of how this work serves to offset the impacts of the specified DOT project(s): The largest percentage of the anticipated wetland impacts in the Hillsborough basin include approximately 30 acres of forested wetland habitats associated with widening Interstate-75 in northern Hillsborough and Pasco Counties.
-The majority of the proposed mitigation activities will consist of wetland restoration and enhancement in the Hillsborough River basin.
+Most of the proposed mitigation activities will consist of wetland restoration and enhancement in the Hillsborough River basin.
 The wetland habitat improvements will be buffered by upland habitat enhancement, restoration and appropriate management to provide an interdependent mosaic of habitats critical to support wetland-dependent wildlife species.
 Since both tracts are predominantly bordered by over 260,000 acres of public lands that also have native habitats being enhanced, restored and appropriately managed, there is even more ecological value associated with this selected mitigation project.